dossier/html-highlighter/README.md

 ```

 Once that command has been run, execute the following command to push the
-new commit and it's tag.
+new commit and its tag.

 ```sh
 git push --tags